nizur/heb-take-home/README.md

 - I didn't spend a lot of time on the design of the site (clearly), but I did try to have some fun with it.
 - The API is just a mimic of the API you supplied.
 It is in no way a secure or well-built API.
 It does just enough.
 It behaves like the original except the Order_IDs are strings so that I can use UUIDs.
 - I didn't work on Friday or Saturday because it was my birthday, and my wife and I were out of town.
+- Saturday evening my computer stopped working after a Linux kernel update.
+Rolling back didn't work, so I had to reinstall the root partition and a bunch of apps to get it to work again.
+Yay, more stress!

 ## Getting Started